KentVejrupMadsen/HM.Framework/Readme.md

-# Project - The hugin and Munin Framework
+# Project - The Hugin and Munin Framework
 Video application to extract data from files in a automated manner.